embedded-kiddie/CallbackTimerR4/README.md

 This library allows you to generate as interrupt at specified cycle and call your function when timer event fires.

+Unlike the original FSP timer, it can generate interrupts with very long periods, from a few seconds to even an hour.

+Therefore, it is sutable for playing music using tone() in combination with the [BackgroundMusicR4](https://github.com/embedded-kiddie/BackgroundMusicR4 "embedded-kiddie/BackgroundMusicR4: Arduino background music player with tone using CallbackTimerR4 library.") library.

 ## Usage

 The following codes modulate LED (`LED_BUILTIN`) in `loop()` and also blink LEDs (`LED_TX` and `LED_RX`) in `callback_func()`.